 Now convert that bit of code into a very useful function.
 Whenever it is called, the function should wait until the mouse is clicked, and work out which row and column of buttons the click corresponds to, exactly as before.
-After that, it should return as its result a value indicating the label of that button.
-Perhaps 0 to 9 for the digits, and other numbers for the other symbols.
+After that, it should return as its result the some value indicating the label on that button.

 There is no clever trick to work out for this.
-Once you know the row and column numbers, the best plan is probably just to have a bunch of ifs, one for each button, returning the right label.
-So if the click was on row 2 column 2, this function should return 5.
+Once you know the row and column numbers, one possible plan would be to have a bunch of ifs, one for each button, returning the right label.
+So if the click was on row 2 column 3, this function would return 5 or the string "5" or the character code '5', or something like that.